ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop1.md

   - **Version control:** Use Git to track changes to scripts and workflows, ensuring that you can revert to previous versions if needed.
   - **Continuous integration:** Set up continuous integration (CI) pipelines to automatically run tests and analyses whenever changes are made to your code or data.

+### Leveraging Large Language Models (LLMs) for Automation
+Large Language Models (LLMs) like ChatGPT and (GitHub) CoPilot can assist in automating various aspects of astronomy research by providing intelligent suggestions, generating code snippets, and even automating documentation tasks.
+As a bonus, many of these are free for academic use, or are included as part of your organisations enterprise software agreements.
+Here are some ways LLMs can be utilized:

+- **Code Generation:** LLMs can generate code snippets for common tasks, reducing the time spent writing boilerplate code.
+- **Data Analysis:** LLMs can assist in writing complex data analysis scripts by providing suggestions and examples.
+- **Documentation:** Automatically generate documentation for code, workflows, and research findings, ensuring consistency and saving time.
+- **Troubleshooting:** Provide solutions and debugging tips for common issues encountered in workflow automation.
+- **Natural Language Queries:** Allow researchers to interact with their data and workflows using natural language queries, making it easier to extract insights and perform tasks without deep programming knowledge.

+> Verify LLM outputs
+> A very important note about the use of LLMs (or any assistive tools) is that their output is not guaranteed to be: error free, up-to-date, appropriate, or logically sound.
+> You are ultimately responsible for your research and software and so you should carefully validate the information that you get from these tools.
+> Think of these tools as an untrusted colleague or random stack-overflow contributor with low reputation - you need to think critically about what is being presented to you.
+>
+{: .caution}

 By incorporating these automation techniques into their research workflows, astronomers can improve the efficiency, consistency, and reproducibility of their work, ultimately leading to more reliable and impactful scientific discoveries.

 ### Benefits of workflow management: